jb102002/SOC-Home-Lab/README.md

 ssh -i "C:\Users\user\AWS SOC Lab Terra\example.pem" ubuntu@1.2.3.4

-NOTE: Before using SSH to connect to Splunk Instance you make have to change the file permissions of your .pem file where you stored your SHH key pair
+NOTE: Before using SSH to connect to Splunk Instance you may have to change the file permissions of your .pem file where you stored your SHH key pair

  Store the path in a variable to make it easier
 $keyPath = "C:\Users\user\AWS SOC Lab Terra\example.pem"